 The interior layout of your medical practice is essential to good patient flow.
 You want your patients to move forward through the building without having to backtrack.
 To achieve this, make sure your reception desk is at the entrance to the office.
 The area should be large enough so patients can complete paperwork there before moving to the waiting area.
 From the waiting room, patients should move to the exam rooms and then proceed to a separate exit.
 Keep the flow in mind if you are building your practice from scratch.
-If you own an existing medical office, you should consider a remodel and make patient flow a priority.
+If you own an existing medical office, you should consider a remodel and making patient flow a priority.

-Everyone in your office should be trained in effective time management techniques — from the receptionists to the physicians.
+Everyone in your office should be trained in effective time management techniques — from receptionists to physicians.
 Time management will impact the number of patients that are seen and the overall effectiveness of your practice.

 If you notice your practice is continually falling behind schedule, take steps to reevaluate the time set for the different types of appointments in your practice.
-Write down how long each step of an appointment takes for every appointment that comes in for the week and average out your numbers.
+Write down how long each step of an appointment takes for every appointment that comes in for the week, and average your numbers.
 Use those numbers to set the length of the appointments and see if it helps your staff stay on time.

 Communication is Key

 A patient’s time should be viewed as extremely valuable.
 Their first impression of your practice will be not only depend on how long they have to wait to be seen but the communication they receive from you and your staff.

 Build communication into your practice.
 Have reception greet the patient when they arrive and continually check in with the patients while they are in the waiting room.
 Inform patients immediately of delays.
 People are less likely to become frustrated with wait times if you communicate with them.

 Electronic Healthcare Records